Rohrbaugh History, Family Crest & Coats of Arms

 Early Notables of the Rohrbaugh family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Rohrbaugh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Rohrbaugh family to the New World and Oceana
+Migration of the Rohrbaugh family

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Rohrbaugh or a variant listed above: Johann Heinrich Rohrbach, who came to Carolina and/or Pennsylvania in 1709.
 Jacob Rorbach came to Philadelphia in 1739; Jacob Rorback to Maryland in 1765.